Mission

 Transfer Courses

 The University diversity requirement can be met entirely, or in part, by the successful completion of an approved course at Pacific or at an approved college and university.
-Students who wish to meet this requirement by taking a course at a different college or university must first complete a Transfer Course Approval Request form, available at the Office of the Registrar in Knoles Hall or online at https://my.pacific.edu/pages/registrar-forms-for-students.
+Students who wish to meet this requirement by taking a course at a different college or university must first check ROAR (Roam Online Articulation Reports) or with the director of GE before registering for the course.

 Students who wish to petition for a transfer course to meet the diversity requirement may contact the Director of General Education.